mockoon/mockoon.com/content/docs/latest/mockoon-data-files/sharing-mock-api-files.md

 ### Sharing a mock API

 Each file can be easily shared with other Mockoon's users, "as-is".
-Since [v1.16.0](https://github.com/mockoon/mockoon/releases/tag/v1.16.0), there is no need to export in Mockoon's format on one computer and re-import on another one (see [legacy export file](docs:mockoon-data-files/import-export-mockoon-format)).
 After [locating your environment file](docs:mockoon-data-files/data-storage-location#locating-the-files), you can share it with your coworkers by using Git for example.
 You coworkers can then save the file in any folder and open it directly using the "Open environment" button:

 ![open an environment{449x235}](docs-img:open-environment.png)